2024

 • Listening – Communication starts with listening.
 If you focus too much on how you’ll sound, you’ll ignore what others say and thus fail your employee relations.

 • Understanding – Remember that as an HR professional, it’s seldom about you.
-Even if an employee insults you, it’s because they are angry at the company.
+Even if an employee insults you, they are angry at the company.
 A great mediator puts others first and avoids bias as much as possible.

 • Teamwork – Great conflict management isn’t just for HR managers.
 Your HR team members rely on you to point them in the right direction, even by sending a daily metrics report.